 Xing Shucai and Yu Chaohong will be the two others joining Han in Athens for the 50km distance.

 Women’s Olympic 20km trial

 The women's Olympic trial race was all about Wang Liping.
-The reigning Olympic champion gave birth to a baby in November and it looked impossible for her to regain the form needed to qualify so quickly, especially because China has so many top class walkers, but Wang proved everybody wrong.
+The Olympic champion gave birth to a baby in November and it looked impossible for her to regain the form needed to qualify so quickly, especially because China has so many top-class race walkers, but Wang proved everybody wrong.

-Wang, who is married to Zou Menghui, who was the winner of the 50km walk in the prestigious 8th National Games in Shanghai 1997 (3:48:12), recorded a time of 1:28:58 for the second place.
+Wang, who is married to 1997 National Games 50km race walk winner Zou Menghui, recorded a time of 1:28:58 for second place.

 The race was won by Song Hongjuan, still only 19 years old, in 1:26:46, a clear world leader for this season.
-Song already competed in Paris last season, but more experience is needed in a championships walk, as she was disqualified.
+Song competed at last year's World Championships but her lack of experience showed when she was disqualified.

-Song, from Jiangsu Province, bettered her earlier personal best (the world junior best of 1:27:16) from last season and is really a step closer to competing with the best in Athens.
-Although she is young, to win the Chinese Championships by more than two minutes is an achievement worthy of note.
+Song, from Jiangsu Province, bettered her earlier personal best (the world junior best of 1:27:16) from last season and is a step closer to competing with the best in Athens.
+Although she is young, to win the Chinese Championships by more than two minutes is a notable achievement.